JnCrMx/DynamicWallpaper/docs/user/installation.rst

     chmod +x gradlew
     ./gradlew build

-For next steps see :ref:`Launching the application`.
+- For next steps see :ref:`Launching the application`.
+- For setting the program up for being able to use YouTube as a video source see :ref:`Using videos from YouTube`.